-There is a clear scientific consensus on climate change of anthropogenic origin, the effects of which on our lives are already visible and will soon be even more so.
-To address this challenge, all countries adopted the Paris Agreement on climate at COP21 in 2015.
+There is clear scientific consensus on the fact that climate change is caused by human activity.
+The effects this has on our daily lives are already visible and will soon be even more so.
+To address this challenge, all countries adopted the Paris Climate Agreement at COP21 in 2015.

 Now that it is in force and most of its implementing rules have been adopted, the Paris Agreement needs to be fully implemented.
-In this context, the next stage in international efforts will take place at COP26 to be held in Glasgow in November 2021.
+In this context, the last stage in international efforts was COP26, held in Glasgow from 31 October to 12 November 2021.

 Despite the COVID-19 pandemic crisis and its socio-economic consequences, the climate emergency is still an international priority.

 On 12 December 2020, on the fifth anniversary of the Paris Agreement, France, the United Kingdom and the Secretary-General of the United Nations organized the Climate Ambition Summit , to initiate momentum to step up the ambitions set out in the Paris Agreement.
 The summit was organized in partnership with Italy (president of the G20 and host of pre-COP26 in Milan from 30 September to 2 October 2021) and Chile (COP25 Presidency).